-Big cities aren't for everyone, but if you like the bright lights and buzz of a thriving metropolis you should check out these cities.
+Big cities aren't for everyone, but if you like the bright lights and buzz of a thriving metropolis, the following should not disappoint.

 Sao Paulo is the largest city in South America by population.
 This is not surprising as Sao Paulo is Brazil's center of commerce and a huge sprawling metropolis.

-Although Sao Paulo probably isn't on your list of vacation hot-spots it is a thriving city worth checking out.
-A bit of a concrete jungle, when the day's work is done, the visitors and residents of this city of trade and industry like to play as hard as they work.
+Although Sao Paulo may not be at the top of your list of vacation hot-spots, it is a thriving city worth checking out.
+It's a bit of a concrete jungle, but when the day's work is done, the visitors and residents of this city of trade and industry like to play as hard as they work.

 Rio, a cidade maravilhosa, is spectacularly located, and to live up to the scenery, cariocas and visitors enjoy a vivid lifestyle nestled between fabulous beaches and rainforested hills.